marcofiocco/temporal-ecs/readme.md

 ## All about the script :magic_wand:

 `./setup-temporal.sh` will take in three arguments and all are mandatory.
-`envName` are the arguments that are required.

 - **Env Name** - Specify the name for the environment which you want all the services to be deployed.
-And for the suffix - **We Don't Do That Here**
+- **Permission Boundary** - Specify the policy to allow to create roles.
+- **Resource Tag** - Specify the special tag that you want to apply to resources created by copilot.
 # Setting up your temporal workflow.
 Considering that you have some idea about temporal , let's see how you can use the deployed Temporal servers within your existing workflow and workers.
 Incase you are new to temporal, you should consider going through [temporal first.](https://temporal.io/)